awsdocs/amazon-detective-user-guide/doc_source/profile-panel-drilldown-overall-vpc-volume.md

 1. On **Edit time window**, choose the start and end time to use\.

+   To set the time window to the default scope time for the profile, choose **Set to default scope time**\.

 1. Choose **Update time window**\.

 The time range for the activity details is highlighted on the profile panel charts\.